British Fashion Council

 Our theme was Swahili Flavour - SWF

-The jewellery designer Jacquline Kibacha's amazing Masai inspired jewellery completed that meshing of designs.
-According to the organizers, this event was thought of being parallel to the Olympics, because of its competitiveness.
+The jewelry designer Jacquline Kibacha's amazing Masai inspired jewelry completed that meshing of designs.
+According to the organizers, this event was thought of as being parallel to the Olympics, because of its competitiveness.
 It was indeed an honour for any artist to be given this international platform.

-Swahili flavor could not have been successful without sponsorship of the Tanzania Tourist Board.
+Swahili flavor could not have been successful without the sponsorship of the Tanzania Tourist Board.

-I would like to personally thank my Embassy upon allowing us to use their grand rooms to exhibit our work and being very helpful towards the entire time of the exhibition.
+I would like to personally thank my Embassy upon allowing us to use their grand rooms to exhibit our work and is very helpful towards the entire time of the exhibition.